 Third-Party Providers Offer Longer Coverage and Better Perks

 Plans by the most popular providers usually include many perks, as well.
 Endurance is a good example of this.
-Its plans include a one-year membership of Endurance Elite with perks like roadside assistance, concierge service, ID theft protection and tire replacement.
+Its plans include a one-year membership of Endurance Elite Benefits with perks like roadside assistance, collision discount, ID theft protection and tire replacement.

 The moral of the story is that it can pay to shop around and get multiple quotes from different extended warranty providers.
 Just write down your VIN and mileage and then get free quotes from at least three providers to find the best deal.